Bruce Nissen: Memberships and awards

 In 2011 Nissen won the Lifetime Achievement Award from the United Association for Labor Education (UALE).
 This is the highest award given in the field of labor education.
 In 2004 he won the Florida International University “Excellence in Research” award.
 This is the highest yearly research award given by the university.

 Nissen is a member of the United Association for Labor Education, and has served on the executive board of the organization.
 He is past secretary-treasurer of the Labor and Labor Movements section of the American Sociological Association (ASA).
 He has also served on numerous boards and commissions in his local community (such as the Community Coalition for a Living Wage and the South Florida chapter of Jobs with Justice) and has served as an adviser and researcher for city, county and state government entities as well as labor unions and community organizations.

-Nissen was also the editor of Labor Studies Journalfor eight years, from 2000 through 2008.
+Nissen was also an editor of Labor Studies Journal for eight years, from 2000 through 2008.